abin08/Review-Sentiment-Analysis/README.md

 ## Instructions
 #### 1. Download dataset
-        Download 'amazon_reviews' dataset from the first link and paste it in the directory 'datasets'
+        Download 'amazon_reviews' dataset from the first link and paste it in the directory 'datasets'.
-#### 2. prepare_dataset.ipynb
+#### 2. Install requirements
+        1. pip install -r requirements.txt
+        2. Download spacy language model using the command 'python -m spacy download en'
+        3. Download nltk vader_lexicon using the command 'python -m nltk.downloader vader_lexicon'
+#### 3. Run the files
+        1. prepare_dataset.ipynb
           Prepares the datasets from csv files, filter outs unwanted columns, etc.
-#### 3. feature_extraction.ipynb
+        2. feature_extraction.ipynb
           Extracts features from the prepared dataset, creates training and testing datasets
-#### 4. MulinomialNB.ipynb
+        3. MulinomialNB.ipynb
           Creates a Multinomial Naive Bayes model from the training data
-#### 5. sentiment_analyser.ipynb
+        4. sentiment_analyser.ipynb
            Performs sentiment analysis on the given text using the model created.
            The function sentiment_analysis(text) gives the sentiment of the text argument passed